VirtualPlanetaryLaboratory/vplanet/docs/module.rst

 The next blocks of code are the functions for reading options, which were discussed as part of the initial steps.
-Note that after InitializeOptions comes the function ReadoptionsEqtide, which loops over all the options.
+Note that after InitializeOptions comes the function ReadOptionsEqtide, which loops over all the options.
 Make sure your starting and ending values in the for loop are correct.

 After the ReadOptions functions come the Verify functions.
-As discussed in the `Code Architecture <architecture>` page, these functions can take on many forms that depend on the goal of the module.
+As discussed in the `Code Architecture <architecture>`_ page, these functions can take on many forms that depend on the goal of the module.
 Recall that by the end of Verify, all the options should be vetted for self-consistency, with errors handled in a friendly way.
 After Verify, the code expects everything to be clean and ready for a fast